ASKabalan/Jax-multihost/README.md

 Unfortunately, JAX does not provide `pscatter` and `pbroadcast`.
 It does provide `ppermute`, but it will be a pain to implement (and more importantly, inefficient).

-In this case we can use MPI collectives :
+In this case, we can use MPI collectives:

 ```python
 from mpi4py import MPI